OVERVIEW

 Casa Parlante

-Heading up to Nikiforou Theotoki Street is the Casa Parlante, a 19th-century mansion that’s now a museum recreating the life of a nobleman during this golden period in Corfu’s history.
+Heading up to Nikiforou Theotoki Street, you find the Casa Parlante, a 19th-century mansion that’s now a museum recreating the life of a nobleman during this golden period in Corfu’s history.

 Church of Agios Spyridon